Understanding Mortgage Insurance in Canada: A Complete Guide

 Joint first-to-die life insurance policy

 Joint first-to-die life insurance covers the lives of two or more people (usually two).
-Under this type of life insurance policy, a single amount of coverage is placed on two or more insured lives, and the death benefit is paid out upon the death of the first person to die.
+Under this type of life insurance policy, a single amount of coverage is placed on two or more insured lives, and the death benefit is paid out upon death.

 What to choose between a single versus joint life insurance policyJoint last-to-die life insurance policy